petreyus/TextRPG-class-SelectorForm/README.md

+# TextBasedRPG

+Adventure through a story with all features devloped by solo.

+# To Do:
+* [] Inputing chracter atrributes.
+* [] Chracter atrribute randomizer.

-# c-StringValidatorUtility-MiniRPG
+# Utility elements:
+- Validiting user Input as non-null letters only **string**.
-TextBasedRPG: Moving Data between forms->Console.
+- Moving Data between Forms.